torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Param[1]
 ^^^^^^^^

-Unknown, but leaving this to 0 seems to work best.
+Unkanalwn, but leaving this to 0 seems to work best.
 Indications are that this might have to do with USB support, although passing anything but 0 only breaks things.